Navacerrada

 Located 52 km from Madrid, it has only 2,500 permanent residences, but winter visitors increase the population.
-The Port of Navacerrada has a popular ski resort that is very popular with winter sportspeople.
+The Navacerrada Pass has a popular ski resort that is very popular with winter sportspeople.
 It has a ski school and various restaurants, hotels and accommodation.

 Climate

 Although relatively close to Madrid, Navacerrada has a Mediterranean climate with cool/warm summers due to elevation (Köppen: Csb) or dry-summer continental climate (Dsb) by 0 °C isoterm, winter is also usually on average a few degrees cooler than the Spanish capital.
 The city has a clearly dry summer, but the high rainfall can be between spring and fall, being lower only in late winter, rather than gradually decreasing in transitional seasons.